gitjuba/javascript-roguelike/LOG.md

 This would simulate the gathering together of randomly moving particles.

 Slightly eroded dungeon levels look a bit dull, but strongly eroded dungeons are quite cool.
 You can still make out a hint of the room layout.

+It would be a cool dungeon feature to have erosion in just a small part.
+This leads to discussion about map features in general.

+What possible map features are there?

+- eroded rooms
+  - applicable only to room based dungeons
+- erosion of the whole level
+- chasms (the player could fall down)
+- underground rivers
+- pre-fabricated ("man-made") structures

+Chasms and rivers require new tiles ("emptyness" and water).

+Also, if I want to add resource management to the game, _ore veins_ could be a feature!

+At first I listed having several (two) map generation algorithms used in one level.
+But that is conceptually different from the rest, let's scope that out.
+For this goal post, map features are considered only as stuff which can be overlaid on top of an already generated level.

+How are map features implemented in the code organization sense?
+As first implementation, a dungeon level could have either zero or one features, with some parametrizable probability of adding a feature.
+If a feature is to be added, it is selected randomly from all available features. _A priori_ not all features are applicable to all dungeon levels, so adding a feature should be allowed to (silently) fail.

+Features could be sub-classed from an "abstract feature" which would define the _Feature API_ (basically just `addToLevel`...)

+Let's try converting the level erosion into a feature.

+## 2022-09-10

+Note: dungeon features must be added (and other stuff done which alter the tile map) before computing the "derivative" masks (depending on the tile map).

+It makes sense to add the feature to the _generator_, not the `Level` instance which also contains the monsters, player placement etc.